It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 Here in Wellington we’ve got an endless appetite for cafés, bars, restaurants and all things food.
 If you like to eat and drink as much as we do, then we suggest you fill your plate with these culinary delights.

 With over 20 craft beer bars and breweries, Wellington is celebrated as the craft beer capital of New Zealand.
-Try a beer brewed with volcanic rocks at Garage Project and keep an eye out for Wild and Woolly’s Llavender Blonde featuring Wellington-grown lavender.
+Try a beer brewed with volcanic rocks at Garage Project, drink delicious brews at pastel-coloured Cuba Street brewery Hey Day, lounge on a lush green lawn with a bev in hand at Rogue & Vagabond, or perch on a balcony overlooking the Cuba precinct at Fortune Favours.

-For the ultimate craft beer experience, time your visit in with Beervana, showcasing over 200 craft beers from around New Zealand and the world.
+For the ultimate craft beer experience, time your visit with Beervana - an epic beer festival showcasing more than 200 craft beers from around New Zealand and the world.

 This celebration of all things food and drink involves more than 100 restaurants and serves up a feast of dining events, burger battles, pop-up eateries, cocktail contests and of course, innovative and delicious cuisine from Wellington’s top restaurants and cafes.